nixworks/public/news/2009/10/9/index.md

 ##### United Nations
 ### [ A United Nations plane from Uruguay attached to MINUSTAH monitoring the Haiti&ndash;Dominican Republic border crashes near Fonds-Verrettes, killing at least 11 people from Jordan and Uruguay. ](/news/2009/10/9/a-united-nations-plane-from-uruguay-attached-to-minustah-monitoring-the-haiti-ndash-dominican-republic-border-crashes-near-fonds-verrettes.md)
-_Context: Dominican Republic, Fonds-Verrettes, MINUSTAH, Uruguay, Haiti, United Nations, Jordan_
+_Context: Uruguay, MINUSTAH, United Nations, Dominican Republic, Fonds-Verrettes, Jordan, Haiti_

 ##### General Motors
 ### [ General Motors finalizes a deal to sell Hummer to China's Sichuan Tengzhong Heavy Industrial Machinery Company. ](/news/2009/10/9/general-motors-finalizes-a-deal-to-sell-hummer-to-china-s-sichuan-tengzhong-heavy-industrial-machinery-company.md)
-_Context: Hummer, Sichuan Tengzhong Heavy Industrial Machinery Company, General Motors_
+_Context: General Motors, Hummer, Sichuan Tengzhong Heavy Industrial Machinery Company_

 ##### Lunar ice
 ### [ In an attempt to determine the extent of lunar ice, NASA crashes two unmanned spacecraft into the Moon's south pole. ](/news/2009/10/9/in-an-attempt-to-determine-the-extent-of-lunar-ice-nasa-crashes-two-unmanned-spacecraft-into-the-moon-s-south-pole.md)
-_Context: LCROSS, lunar ice, NASA, Moon_
+_Context: Moon, LCROSS, lunar ice, NASA_

-##### Polish
+##### Poland
 ### [ A statement on Polish President Lech Kaczynski's website says a signing ceremony of the treaty will take place on Saturday at 1000 GMT. ](/news/2009/10/9/a-statement-on-polish-president-lech-kaczyaski-s-website-says-a-signing-ceremony-of-the-treaty-will-take-place-on-saturday-at-1000-gmt.md)
 Czech President Vaclav Klaus wants an opt-out on the Charter of Fundamental Rights attached to the Lisbon Treaty as a condition to his signing it.